 Kansas Buddy Bass Rules and Regulations

-Changes for the 2024 season:
+Changes for the 2025 season:

 Bass Pass: Permit sold by state to allow each angler to weigh in 5 fish 15” and larger.

-Insurance: Boat owners must have at least $100,000.00 of Boating Liability Insurance.
+Insurance: Boat owners must have at least $300,000.00 of Boating Liability Insurance.
 Proof of insurance may be asked for at any time.

 Payback: One (1) place for every five (5) teams with a maximum of twenty-five (25) cash places being paid regardless the number of teams entered.
 Big bass will be paid by side-pot only.
+Payback at weigh-in of 70%; 30% withheld for top 3 free entries into championship, for AOY’s entries into following year, and Tournament fund (expenses associated with operating the tournaments).

 Points: 1st will receive 250 points, 2nd 247 points, 3rd 244 points, and so on in 3 point increments with the rounded weights being added to the points.
 So if 1st place has 23.41lbs, 2nd place has 16.84lbs, and 3rd place has 14.57lbs the point totals would be 1st- 273 (250+23), 2nd- 264 (247+17), and 3rd- 259(244+15).

-Angler of the Year (AOY): AOY of the year will be decided by the total points of the top 6 events.
+Anglers of the Year (AOY): AOY of the year will be decided by the total points of the top 6 events.
 This means if you fish all 8 events, you get to drop the lowest 2.
 The team finishing the year with the highest accumulated points will be declared AOY.
-AOY will receive No. 1 boat position for the following year and entries paid, but not memberships and/or the championship entry.
+AOY will receive No. 1 boat position for the following year and entries paid, but not Kansas Bass Nation or B.A.S.S. yearly dues and/or the championship entry.
 If there is a tie for AOY, the tie will be broken by the finish in the classic.
-Anglers of the Year will also receive the Bassmaster Team Championship berth.
-If they choose not to fish that event, the next team in points will be contacted.

 Disqualification: Will result in (0) zero points and (0) zero refunds.

-Locations Off limits—-Anywhere on the tournament lake may be fished except 50 yards of another contestant’s boat.
+Locations Off limits: Anywhere on the tournament lake may be fished except 50 yards of another contestant’s boat unless given permission from that contestant.
 Also any area marked off limits or no fishing by the Corp of Engineers, local, state, or Federal officials.
 Any additional off limits will be announced at the pre-tournament meeting.
-Any rule infraction receives 0 points and 0 refunds.
+Any rule infraction will be disqualified and receives 0 points and 0 refunds.

 Ties: Tournament ties will be broken by 1) Big bass, 2) Total number of fish weighed, 3) Coin Flip.